DPotoyan/Chem563/README.md

 1. Lecture slides giving brief summary of key ideas and equation.
 This is for quick reviewing of discussed material.
 2. PDF files of relevant research papers, book chapters and other extra reading material.
 This is for bedtime reading.
-3. Jupyter-notebooks `notebook.ipynb` and some `file.py`  files containing short snippets for doing various numerical experiments.
+3. Jupyter-notebooks `notebook.ipynb` and some python files `file.py` containing short snippets for doing various numerical experiments.

 ### 1. How to run notebooks?

-We will use JupyterHub at ISU with environment and all relevant python package conveniently pre-installed for us. <br>**Login [here](https://www.hpc.iastate.edu/guides/classroom-hpc-cluster/jupyterhub) and start running notebooks.** From a terminal you can login using `yourname` NetID:  ssh yourname@hpc-class.its.iastate.edu

-Alternatively you have the following options:

-- Launch the binder and run the notebooks in the cloud (change won't be saved unless you download notebooks).
+- Open them in GoogleCollab.
+Cons: No installation required just open and run.
+Pros: notebooks have to live in GoogleDrive

 - Download files, create a separate conda environment using `enviroanment.yml` and run notebooks locally in your computer.
+Cons: notebooks are stored locally with more controll over files and environments.
+Pros: will be using local memory for comptutation.

 ### 2. How to use git to update local copy of the repository